hpi-schul-cloud/bbb_scaler/README.md

   2. Get Memory Utilization via Node Exporter
   3. Check if there are still active meetings
 4. Start Scaling
+  1. If the amount of running machines is lower than the current minimum active machines, start new instances
-  1. If the average workload of all machines is higher than the allowed cpu or memory utilization, start a new instance
+  2. If the average workload of all machines is higher than the allowed cpu or memory utilization, start a new instance
-  2. If the workload of an instance has the minimum cpu and memory settings and is still not utilized, shut it down
+  3. If the workload of an instance has the minimum cpu and memory settings and is still not utilized, shut it down
-  3. If the memory workload of an instance is lower than the down scaling threshold MIN_ALLOWED_MEMORY_WORKLOAD and the memory is higher than DEFAULT_WORKER_MEMORY, decrease memory by 1024 bytes
+  4. If the memory workload of an instance is lower than the down scaling threshold MIN_ALLOWED_MEMORY_WORKLOAD and the memory is higher than DEFAULT_WORKER_MEMORY, decrease memory by 1024 bytes
-  4. If the cpu workload of an instance is lower than the down scaling threshold MIN_ALLOWED_CPU_WORKLOAD and the cores are higher than DEFAULT_WORKER_MEMORY, decrease cores by 1 unit
+  5. If the cpu workload of an instance is lower than the down scaling threshold MIN_ALLOWED_CPU_WORKLOAD and the cores are higher than DEFAULT_WORKER_MEMORY, decrease cores by 1 unit
-  5. If the memory workload of an instance is higher than the scaling threshold MAX_ALLOWED_MEMORY_WORKLOAD and the memory is lower than or equal MAX_WORKER_MEMORY - 1024, increase memory by 1024 bytes
+  6. If the memory workload of an instance is higher than the scaling threshold MAX_ALLOWED_MEMORY_WORKLOAD and the memory is lower than or equal MAX_WORKER_MEMORY - 1024, increase memory by 1024 bytes
-  6. If the cpu workload of an instance is higher than the scaling threshold MAX_ALLOWED_CPU_WORKLOAD and the cores + 1 are lower than or equal MAX_WORKER_CPU - 1, increase cores by 1 unit
+  7. If the cpu workload of an instance is higher than the scaling threshold MAX_ALLOWED_CPU_WORKLOAD and the cores + 1 are lower than or equal MAX_WORKER_CPU - 1, increase cores by 1 unit
 5. Wait for WAITING_TIME miliseconds

 ## Settings